Here's the bizarre story of 42 deteriorating ‘President Heads’ located at a recycling center.

 Maybe the deterioration or the location of a random field adds to the allure, because it truly is a WTF creepy-cool vibe as I ventured around with 42 of the most prominent figures in American History.
 And no, Obama’s wasn’t sculpted.

-It’s not free to visit and to make things even more complicated, there isn’t even an official website to see them.
+One of the President Heads top tips to know is that it is not free to visit and to make things even more complicated, there isn’t even an official website to see them.
 Tickets are linked from some guy’s photography website here.
 Depending on morning or afternoon, a 2-hour session ranges from $23-25 per adult and $9 for children (including tax).
 Children 7 and under are free.

 Plan ahead because it’s not offered every weekend and does sell out.
 The walking path between the heads is drowned in mud, which is a shame because the field is surrounded by mounds of mulch.
 The guides will tell you that they use the ticket sales to invest into restoration of the heads, but there is absolutely no indication that they do that.